 Nucs, then, are essentially an auxiliary item of beekeeping equipment.
 Simple to construct, easier to manage, and with a range of uses from catching small swarms to facilitating mating and optimizing brood rearing, most beekeepers would do well to have a few on hand.

 It is important not to confuse a nuc with a bee package, which is a box of similar dimensions within which bees for sale are temporarily held.
 Bee packages are not colonies; the queen is held separately, the bees cannot get out, and all it has in the way of structure is a syrup feeder to keep the bees alive.
 Although nucs are frequently used for splitting colonies or transporting bees, they are proper colonies and hives in the way that bee packages are not.

 How to Create a Nuc

-A nuc is both a hive and its bees, and creating a nuc is broadly a two-stage process.
+A nuc is both a hive and its bees, and creating one is broadly a two-stage process.
 Firstly, a nuc box needs to be constructed and then the frames from an existing hive need to be added (unless the aim is to catch a new swarm).
 As mentioned, a nuc box holds anywhere between three to five frames of bees and comb.
 These frames are not usually scaled down (there is just less of them) and this is because to create a nuc colony inside the structure, frames from another hive are usually added.